How to Enable or Disable Dark Mode for All the Major Google Apps

 - Run the Google Assistant app from your device.

 - Navigate to the bottom-right corner of the screen.
-You will see a More option, with three dots.
-Tap it.
+You will see a More option, with three dots, tap on it.

-- Tap Theme and select whether you want the theme to be Light, Dark, or go by the System default.
+- Now, tap Theme and select whether you want the theme to be Light, Dark, or go by the System default.

 How to Enable or Disable Dark Mode for Google Discover